zehra-kaya16/cardiac-mri-segmentation-vqa/README.md

 > This repository is a personal fork of the original graduation project repository, prepared for individual contribution tracking and portfolio presentation.

+## My Contributions

+This repository is a portfolio-oriented version of my graduation project.
+My main contributions include:

+- Development and evaluation of 2D and 3D cardiac MRI segmentation models
+- Clinical parameter estimation from LV segmentation masks
+- Integration of patient-level structured outputs with a natural language query module
+- Frontend interface design and backend API integration
+- Preparation of visual outputs and documentation for academic presentation

 ---

 ## Demo Preview